shannonlindsay/Data-AI-Dev/index.md

     - Monitor data in real-time with Power BI
     - Use tools to optimize Power BI performance
     - Work with model relationships
-2. Labs that also require Azure Synapse Analytics (2 labs, [lab profile 111889](https://labondemand.com/AuthenticatedLaunch/111889?providerId=1))
+2. Labs that also require Azure Synapse Analytics (4 labs, [lab profile 111889](https://labondemand.com/AuthenticatedLaunch/111889?providerId=1))
+    - Analyze data in a data lake with SQL
+    - Analyze data in a data lake with Spark
     - Create a star schema model
     - Create a dataflow
 3. Labs that also require Azure SQL Database (1 lab, [lab profile 119734](https://labondemand.com/AuthenticatedLaunch/119734?providerId=1))